-High Bay and Low Bay Fixtures: Choosing the Right Lighting for Your Space!
+Low and High Bay Lights: Choosing the Right Lighting

-Providing a brighter light while emitting less energy than metal halide bulbs, LED lights are the superior option to brighten your space.
-They are also better at retaining light intensity and color consistency over time with a lifespan of up to 50,000 hours!
+LED lights are the superior option to incandescent bulbs, providing a brighter light while using less energy.
+They also retain more light intensity and color consistency over time, with a lifespan of up to 50,000 hours.

 How do I know which bay light I need?